 Patricia attempted to question him, and shrugged the subject away with a careless: "Virginia's old enough to take care of herself."
-And Pat betake care of herself."
 And Pat became really frightened when Tophat drew her aside one day; this time his warning was direct.
+"Tell Scoop to call the bunt off.
+He may listen to warning was direct.
 "Tell Scoop to call the hunt off.
 He may listen to you.
 The gang he's after won't stop at murder."
 But she was helpless.
 Scoop only laughed, and Virginia put her fingers to her ears and ran away at the first word Pat said.

 Then one Saturday morning Scoop arrived at the house, looking rather proof."
 "You will have, soon.
-I'll call you later.'
+I'll call you later."